 Postgraduate Project Module

 This module is the culmination of the course.
-It is an opportunity for you to put into practise many of the skills learned elsewhere on the course.
+It is an opportunity for you to put into practice many of the skills learned elsewhere on the course.
 It is a major piece of work on a topic chosen by you (normally, this topic will be chosen as part of the Research Methods module).
-You will undertake this work individually, and will be assigned a project supervisor to assist with and guide the development of the project.
+You will undertake this work individually and will be assigned a project supervisor to assist with and guide the development of the project.

 This module is shared with other MSc courses run by the Department.
-Its main focus is on introducing you to research, and developing the skills you need to read and evaluate original research literature.
-This in turn leads into the Project, and a major outcome of the module should be a Project Proposal.
+Its main focus is on introducing you to research and developing the skills you need to read and evaluate original research literature.
+This, in turn, leads into the Project, and a major outcome of the module should be a Project Proposal.
 In addition, the module addresses certain aspects of Personal Development Planning (PDP).